 5 Best Plum Blossom Viewing Spots in Japan

-Plum blossoms seem to be overshadowed by cherry blossoms in the past years, and haven’t been under the spotlights of tourists attention, however, plum blossoms are equally beautiful as cherry blossoms.
+Plum blossoms have a long history and played important roles in Japanese history, however, they seem to be overshadowed by cherry blossoms in the past years, and haven’t been under the spotlights of tourists attention, despite that plum blossoms are equally beautiful as cherry blossoms.

 While cherry tree’s blooming period is usually around 7–10 days, plum blossoms can be enjoyed with much longer period for about a month.
 If you wish to avoid huge crowds during the cherry blossom season in Japan, viewing plum blossoms could be an amazing option.